dgs797/LuxTemp/SYSTEM_TRAY_GUIDE.md

-# Lumixan - System Tray Integration Guide
+# LuxTemp - System Tray Integration Guide

 ## Overview
-Lumixan supports system tray integration, allowing it to run in the notification area (lower right corner) of your Linux desktop.
+LuxTemp supports system tray integration, allowing it to run in the notification area (lower right corner) of your Linux desktop.

 ## Features